Skip to Content

 Is Pond Water Safe For Vegetables?
 What You Need To Know

-Understanding Water in vegetable Plants
+Understanding Water in Vegetable Plants

 Plants take up water through their roots rather than through their leaves.
 The water is used to help make the plant turgid and stand up, and it is also used to transport materials throughout the plant, basically acting as the plant’s circulatory system.